-"When all the hidden costs are added in...." and "Ten years ago...:" Brian Ketcham, Transportation Engineer, Konheim and Ketcham, First International Conference on Auto-Free Cities, May 3-4, 1991, NYC
+"When all the hidden costs are added in...:" and "Ten years ago...:" Brian Ketcham, Transportation Engineer, Konheim and Ketcham, First International Conference on Auto-Free Cities, May 3-4, 1991, NYC

-"25% of our Gross National Product...:" interview with Brian Ketcham, Konheim and Ketcham, May 16, 1991.
+"25% of our Gross National Product...." interview with Brian Ketcham, Konheim and

-"The "rush hour" in Seoul...:" "Alternatives to the Automobile: Transport for Livable Cities," by Marcia D. Lowe, Worldwatch Institute, 1990.
+Ketcham, May 16, 1991.
+"The 'rush hour' in Seoul..."
+Alternatives to the Automobile: Transport for Livable

+Cities," by Marcia D. Lowe, Worldwatch Institute, 1990.

-"The average Boston commuter...:" "Interstate Highway Project in Boston may Face a Court Challenge with National Implications," by David Stipp, Wall Street Journal, lune 35, 1991
+"The average Boston commuter...:" "Interstate Highway Project in Boston may Face a Court Challenge with National Implications," by David Stipp, Wall Street Journal, by 28-1801 land-use traffic.
+Can't you go any faster?"

 "Gasoline would cost...:" "Cars are Evil: Automobiles and the Environment," by Stephanie Pollack, Conservation Law Foundation of New England, July 1990.
+"New York City has the lowest...:" Albany Report by James Tripp, January-February 1991.